Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - Compute `goto(I, X)`
 - If `goto(I, X)` produces a new, distinct set of items, label it as a new state.

+Step 4.
+Repeat until no new sets appear